 - You are not eligible in your sport for the remainder of the year and the next academic year if, during the academic year, you competed as a member of any outside team in any noncollegiate, amateur competition.
 You may compete outside of your declared playing and practice season as a member of an outside team in any noncollegiate, amateur competition during any official vacation period published in your institution's catalog.
 Competing in the Olympic Games tryouts and competition and other specified national and international competition is permitted.
 [Bylaws 17.31.1 and 17.31.1.1] - (1) Exception Wrestling.
 You may not participate in outside competition between the beginning of your academic year and November 1.
-[Bylaw 17.31.1.2] - (2) Exception: In men's and women's soccer, women's volleyball, field hockey and men's water polo, you may compete on outside amateur teams during the spring outside of the institution's playing and practice seasons, provided such participation occurs no earlier than May 1 and the remaining provisions of Bylaw 17.31.1.3 are met.
-[Bylaw 17.31.1.3]

-(3) Exception - Competition as an Individual.
+[Bylaw 17.31.1.2] - (2) Exception Men's and Women's Soccer, Women's Volleyball, Field Hockey and Men's Water Polo.
+You may compete on outside amateur teams during the spring outside of the institution's playing and practice seasons, provided such participation occurs no earlier than May 1 and the remaining provisions of Bylaw 17.31.1.3 are met.
+[Bylaw 17.31.1.3] - (3) Exception Competition as an Individual.
 You may participate in outside competition as an individual during the academic year in your sport, as long as you represent only yourself and do not engage in competition as a member of a team or receive expenses from an outside team.
 In wrestling, you may not participate in outside competition as an individual between the start of the academic year and November 1.
 [Bylaws 17.31.1.8 and 17.31.1.8.1]